emm-aah/predict-my-future/README.md

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The photo for the quiz was from pexels.com
-- The images used for the gallery page were taken from this other open source site
+- The photo for the prediction was from upsplash.com

-Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!